-To say otherwise - as many sectarian institutions around the world teach about their particular prophet - would be to limit the Supreme Being to being able to send only one representative.
+To say otherwise would be to limit the Supreme Being to being able to send only one representative.

 This also goes for the teaching that God could only send one son (actually, a misinterpretation of the Greek word υἱός (huios) - as explained further here - which in context means devoted follower or representative).
-Assuming the mistranslation to "son," sectarian ecclesiastical teachers state that the Supreme Being can only have one son - while practically every man can have multiple - even tens - of sons.
+Assuming the mistranslation to "son," as in "only begotten son" would mean that the Supreme Being can only have one son - while practically every man can have multiple - even tens - of sons.